-&lt;sup>8 Please see Section P: Recordkeeping for handling, storage and destruction information.
+8 Please see Section P: Recordkeeping for handling, storage and destruction information.

-- Notification within two business days to the USHS Program Manager of vacancies, status of Prospective Applicant eligibility and lease-up. - Continuous correspondence with Provider Agency for Prospective Applicant contact and follow up. - Notification within two business days of housing disposition (Approval, Barriers or Denial) to the Provider Agency and USHS Program Manager. - Timely inspection and preparation of unit, and efficient applicant processing and support to ensure unit move-in as quickly as possible. - After a Potential Applicant is approved for housing, the Housing Provider will ensure that project entry is entered into HMIS within CSB required timeframes to reflect that the Prospective Applicant has successfully moved into his or her unit.
+- Housing System Vacancy Management and Lease Up Narrative Manual and Policies & Procedures, or otherwise communicated by CSB. - Housing Providers requesting USHS placement services shall identify housing opportunities and provide appropriate support for Prospective Applicants, in coordination with Provider Agencies, to ensure that vacancies are filled by the most vulnerable Prospective Applicants. - Notification within two business days to the USHS Program Manager of vacancies, status of Prospective Applicant eligibility and lease-up.
+A vacancy should not be submitted for a unit that will not be reasonably ready for occupancy within 30 days. - Continuous correspondence with Provider Agency for Prospective Applicant contact and follow up. - Notification within two business days of housing disposition (Approval, Barriers or Denial) to the Provider Agency and USHS Program Manager. - Timely inspection and preparation of unit, and efficient applicant processing and support to ensure unit move-in as quickly as possible. - After a Potential Applicant is approved for housing, the Housing Provider will ensure that project entry is entered into HMIS within CSB required timeframes to reflect that the Prospective Applicant has successfully moved into his or her unit.